Poincar\'e series for surfaces with boundary: Abstract

 \section{Abstract}

-{We show that the Poincar\'e series counting orthogeodesics of a negatively curved surface with totally geodesic boundary extends meromorphically to the whole complex plane, as well as the series counting geodesic arcs linking two points ; we also give their value at zero.}
+We provide a meromorphic continuation for Poincar\'e series counting orthogeodesics of a negatively curved surface with totally geodesic boundary, as well as for Poincar\'e series counting geodesic arcs linking two points.
+For the latter series, we show that the value at zero coincides with the inverse of the Euler characteristic of the surface.